euphorie/osha.oiradoc/manuals/editor2.rst

     Write the NACE-code of your sector.

 * **Include a logo which links to an external website**:
-    Your sector might already have chosen a logo that will appear in the top left corner of the OiRA risk assessment website.
+    Your sector might already have chosen a logo that will appear in the bottom left corner of the OiRA risk assessment application.

     This logo can be clicked and links to the homepage of the OiRA risk assessment site (https://client.oiraproject.eu).